Lost-Outpost/sovngarde/README.md

 For issues that aren't yet [known](HELP.md), you can provide details in the [Septimus Github](https://github.com/Guitarninja2/septimus/issues).
 Please provide as much info as you can (screenshots are great).

-Finally, free feel to hop on the Septimus Discord support channel to have discussions with our knowledgeable community members.
-Support is offered in [The Animonculory Server](https://discord.gg/DffHKcszfg).
+Finally, free feel to hop on [The Animonculory Server](https://discord.gg/DffHKcszfg)'s support channel to have discussions with our knowledgeable community members.

 # Addons
 Septimus can be configured with some additional [add-on](https://github.com/Guitarninja2/septimus/blob/main/ADDONS.md) content should you wish to add them.
 The content in these [add-on](https://github.com/Guitarninja2/septimus/blob/main/ADDONS.md) cannot be mixed as they are specifically designed to work properly on top of base Septimus.
 Pay attention to the Septimus version required for the [add-on](https://github.com/Guitarninja2/septimus/blob/main/ADDONS.md).
 If it is not updated, it may not work properly.